learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 * `center` - centers all rows in the container.
-Combined with `align-items: center`, this will keep all items and rows grouped together, instead of centering each row separately.
+Combined with `align-items: center`, this will keep all items and rows grouped together, instead of centering each row independently.
 * `stretch` - similar to `align-items: stretch` when multiple rows are present.
 * `space-around` - centers elements vertically on each row (or horizontally on each column) the same way as if you only used `align-items: center`.